-2. Interaction is More Important
+2. Interaction/Engagement is More Important

 It doesn’t matter if your website looks like a magazine in mass publication or a community newsletter.
 If you aren’t connecting with your fans, you’re doing something wrong.

 3. RSS Feeds Negate the Need to Surf

-The way people digest content on the Internet continues to change.
-In fact, there are only a few reasons (like commenting on posts or purchasing product) for people to visit your physical site, because RSS feeds have made it far more convenient to absorb new content.
+There are only a few reasons (like commenting on posts or purchasing product) for people to visit your physical site, because RSS feeds and feed aggregators like Feedly have made it far more convenient for users to absorb new content.

 I enjoy scanning content with RSS feeds, because instead of visiting dozens of sites ever single day, I can have all of my updates delivered to one single location, using a feed aggregator.

-4. Your Website does not Replace YOU
+4. Your Website Design Doesn’t Replace YOU

 If you’re a musician, you need to be playing gigs.
 I don’t care how you go about it.
 Go play in a bar, a coffeehouse, or a hardware store.
 Play for corporate functions, hotdog lunches, or your friend’s BBQ.
 Play in your basement and stream it to the Internet.